Communication

 4. Email signatures generate an average of 0.24 gCO2 per email sent.

-5. 60% of digital pollution linked to internet usage comes from video consumption (mainly on YouTube and other video streaming services).
+5. 60% of digital pollution linked to internet usage comes from video consumption (mainly on YouTube, Netflix, and other video streaming services).

 What Solutions Exist to Combat Digital Pollution?